andneo/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests is mainly in the realm of understanding programmable matter.
-Get in touch if there's anything you see here that interests you.
+bio: My research interests are generally in the realm of understanding programmable matter.
+Get in touch if there's anything you see here that interests you or you want to share something interesting with me.

 interests:
+- Statistical Mechanics
-- Colloidal Self-Assembly
+- Self-Assembly
 - Photonic Crystals
+- Numerical Optimisation
 - Machine Learning

 education: